 Once you have a clear understanding of your data and where it resides, it is time to manage access to that data in an efficient and secure manner.
 The easiest way to do that is to adopt the least privilege method.
 Offer employees access to only that information that they need to perform their tasks.
 For instance, the sales team should not have access to your HR data or your marketing should not have access to your financial transactions.

 You cannot afford to give access to all your data to all your employees.
 That is where controlling access to data comes into play.
 Assign role-based access and monitor access constantly to prevent any hiccup.
 Force employees who have resigned to hand over their login credentials to you before leaving your organization.
 Most businesses tend to ignore this and end up paying a hefty price for it.
 Restrict removable storage usage and constantly monitor employee activities online to protect your sensitive data.
+Also, encourage them to use private web search engines and private browsing modes for an added layer of security.

 Build an IT Security Team